 – Developing excellence in archaeological pedagogy.

-I am also founder and Chair of the Chartered Institute for Archaeologists Equality and Diversity Group – details of our website to follow and more details of the aspirations for the group can be found in this presentation https://www.youtube.com/watch?v=OBaa0qhpfCg.
-In addition I am founder of the everyDIGsexism Project, which I run with Cath Poucher, and which calls out sexism in Archaeology using the #everyDIGsexism and celebrates good practice in equality and diversity in the profession using the #ArchSwan.
+I also founded and Chaired the Chartered Institute for Archaeologists Equality and Diversity Group between 2015 and 2022.
+In addition I am founder of the everyDIGsexism Project, which I ran in 2015/2016 with Cath Poucher, and which calls out sexism in Archaeology using the #everyDIGsexism and celebrates good practice in equality and diversity in the profession using the #ArchSwan.
 More details at https://everydigsexism.wordpress.com/ or on Twitter @everyDIGsexism.

-You can contact me by email at Hannah.Cobb@Manchester.ac.uk or on Twitter as @ArchaeoCobb
+You can contact me by email at Hannah.Cobb@Manchester.ac.uk or on Twitter and Instagram as @ArchaeoCobb